jeremyckahn/farmhand/README.md

 ## Project overview

-- This project is built with [Create React App](https://create-react-app.dev/), so please refer to the documentation of that project to learn about the development toolchain.
+- This project uses [Vite](https://vitejs.dev/), so please refer to the documentation of that project to learn about the development toolchain.
 - Farmhand uses [Piskel](https://www.piskelapp.com/) for the art assets.

 ## Running locally